-A basic knowledge of programming concepts (or of a particular programming language) is useful, but not essential.
-Simlarly, expertise in client-side coding is not required, but a basic knowledge will help you work better with the developers creating your client-side web "front end".
+Basic knowledge of programming concepts (or of a particular programming language) is useful, but not essential.
+Similarly, expertise in client-side coding is not required, but a basic knowledge will help you work better with the developers creating your client-side web "front end".

 You will need to understand "how the web works".
 We recommend that you first read the following topics: